Scarlett Johansson: ‘Captain America: Civil War’ Star Named The Top-Grossing Actor Of 2016 – Here’s The Fine Print

 Scarlett Johansson already has several projects lined up to be released in 2017 and 2018.
 It will be interesting to see where the Golden Globe-nominated actress ends up on this list in the years to come.

-(Featured Image by Mike Windle/Getty Images)
+[Featured Image by Mike Windle/Getty Images]